-Avoid: sugars, deep fried, high calorie, fast foods, carbonated drinks.
+Avoid: sugars, deep fried, high calorie, fast foods, carbonated drinks, alcohol.

 The consequences of having a poor diet vary.
 In the short term it may lead to dry or cracked skin or nails or hair loss.
 In the long term a lack of nutrients can increase the risk of developing several health conditions.
 It is important to have a balanced diet including all types of foods!